Get the inside story on your SAT score report and find out what the numbers mean.

 Putting Your SAT Scores in Perspective

 Your score report provides a lot of feedback, and it might be hard to know where to start.
-Mean scores, percentiles, and benchmarks — described below — can help you put your scores in perspective.
-Subscores and cross-test scores can help you identify strengths and weaknesses.
+Mean scores, percentiles, and benchmarks—described below—can help you put your scores in perspective.
+Subscores and cross-test scores can help you identify strengths and weaknesses and see what skills need more practice.
 But your score report won’t tell you if you passed because there’s no such thing as a passing score.

 If you’re wondering whether your score will help you get into your top-pick colleges, you can use BigFuture's College Search to find out how their freshmen scored.
 But keep in mind that although SAT scores are important, colleges consider a lot of other factors when they make admission decisions.

-As you learn more about scores, keep in mind that many students take the SAT for the first time in the spring of their junior year, and then again in the fall of their senior year.
+As you learn more about scores, keep in mind that many students take the SAT for the first time in the spring of their junior year, and again in the fall of their senior year.
 Students usually do better the second time.
-Use your SAT scores to get free practice recommendations by linking your College Board and Khan Academy® accounts.
+Use your SAT scores to get free practice recommendations and a personalized study plan by linking your College Board and Khan Academy® accounts.

 Making Sense of the Numbers

 Score ranges, mean (average) scores, benchmarks, and percentiles can be used to see if you’re on track for college readiness.

 Get the Numbers